maciek01/arduino/README.md

 - control MIN BATTERY WARNING LEVEL via a constant
 - remove ESC proding when idle - with BLHELIs this maked props move and is not necessary
 - disable auto level function on min throttle to prevent flips while min thorttle on the ground
+- ADD battery low beeper (port 2)
+- ADD beeps when behind on the mainloop

 TODO: